-Our partners will continue to provide outreach work for those found to be sleeping rough in Newport and for rough sleepers in accommodation.
+Our partners will continue to provide outreach support for those found to be sleeping rough in Newport and for rough sleepers in accommodation.

-Anyone experiencing homelessness can obtain support, advice and information from the council’s housing advice and homelessness team on the above contact details.
+Anyone experiencing homelessness can obtain support, advice and information from the council’s housing advice and homelessness team using the details above.

 You can report details of individuals sleeping rough using the Streetlink website or app, available via the website or from the app store.
 All reports are sent to the Wallich to provide local help.

 Bellevue Clinic is currently providing services to rough sleepers and is in contact with outreach staff.

 GSSMS (Gwent Specialist Substance Misuse Service) service users have been contacted and advised how to access support and prescriptions during the Covid-19 pandemic.